ElektraInitiative/libelektra/doc/tutorials/specification.md

 What you also specified in the command above is the type of the configuration key.
 Elektra uses the [CORBA type system](https://www.libelektra.org/plugins/type) and will check that keys conform to the type specified.

-So after adding the initial key your specification should look something like this:
+So after adding the initial key, your specification should look something like this:

 ```
 cat $(kdb file spec:/sw/org/app/\#0/current)